iov-one/weave/docs/tutorial/protobuf.rst

     }

-Note that the package defined in the protobuf file must match the package name used by the golang code in the same directory.
+Note that the package defined in the protobuf file must match the package name used by the Go language code in the same directory.

 You can also import types from one proto file into another.
 Make sure to use the full github path in order that the generated